skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

     echo -ne '\x01\x00\x00\x00' >> true

 The `e_entry` field will be 8 bytes because this is a 64-bit ELF.
 This is the virtual address of the program's entry point.
-Basically this is where we'll load the program.
-The typical entry address is somewhere shortly after 0x400000.
-For a reason I'll explain in later, our entry point will be 120 bytes (0x78) after this even address, at 0x40000078.
+It's where the loader will pass control and so it's where we'll load the program.
+The typical entry address is somewhere around 0x400000.
+For a reason I'll explain shortly, our entry point will be 120 bytes (0x78) after that nice round number, at 0x40000078.

     echo -ne '\x78\x00\x00\x40\x00\x00\x00\x00' >> true